NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

-SVIP               Storage (iSCSI) IP address and port TenantName         Tenant name to use (created if not found) InitiatorIFace     Restrict iSCSI traffic to a specific host interface             "default" UseCHAP            Use CHAP to authenticate iSCSI (otherwise uses access groups)   false AccessGroups       List of Access Group IDs to use                                 Finds the ID of an access group named "trident"
+SVIP               Storage (iSCSI) IP address and port TenantName         Tenant name to use (created if not found) InitiatorIFace     Restrict iSCSI traffic to a specific host interface             "default" UseCHAP            Use CHAP to authenticate iSCSI AccessGroups       List of Access Group IDs to use                                 Finds the ID of an access group named "trident"
 Types              QoS specifications (see below)
 ================== =============================================================== ================================================